zchatt5/osticket-prereqs/README.md

 <img width="1874" height="881" alt="image" src="https://github.com/user-attachments/assets/8de4c4a8-9a73-4284-bac0-17cbccdc6670" />
 </p>
 <p>
-Creating the a Virtual Machine called "ost-vm".
+Creating a Virtual Machine called "ost-vm".
 Using the resource group made before (osTicket) and put it there.
 I'm also using "West US 2" as my region because that is closest to me for quicker feedback, but can be done in a different Region.
 </p>
 <br />